A model of person-centred rehabilitation

 - Creating the context for person-centeredness

-- Organized for continued, coordinated, and tailored services
+- Organised for continued, coordinated, and tailored services.

 Involving all interested parties in service management

-I have adapted the original phrase to express what I think they meant more clearly.
+I have adapted the original phrase to express what they meant more clearly.
 The authors describe obtaining feedback from patients and ‘significant others’ involved.
-They also represent involvement in service design and evaluation, not only clients (an interesting terminology change in terminology occurred here) and employed staff but almost all other groups such as researchers and managers.
+They also represent involvement in service design and evaluation, not only clients (an interesting terminology change occurred here) but also employed staff and almost all other groups such as researchers and managers.

-As discussed about the microsystem, this certainly seems good practice, but it will not in itself influence how patient-centred a service will be.
+As discussed, when considering the microsystem, this certainly seems like good practice, but it will not influence how patient-centred a service will be.
 It may be a marker that an organisation is patient-centred, but only if any suggestions made by the assembled interested parties are listened to and acted on.
-Experience suggests consultation of this nature is standard, but equally commonly, the organisation ignores output.
+Experience suggests that consultation is standard, but the organisation needs to pay more attention to the output.
 The activity ticks a box.

 Creating a person-centred culture.

-I have also adapted the original “creating a context” to a phrase that I believe is a more explicit and accurate reflection of the theme described.
+I have also adapted the original “creating a context” to a phrase that I believe reflects more explicitly and accurately the theme described.
 The authors state that the organisation should give “staff the means, opportunity, confidence, competencies, and accountability to deliver and improve PCR.
 Frontline staff need to feel safe, confident and supported to provide PCR“.

 The authors then emphasise that “organisational leaders and managers need to show commitment to PCR approaches, beyond lip service.”.
-I think this is a key recommendation, and if this does not occur, all else will fail.
+This is a crucial recommendation; if this does not occur, all else will fail.
 They argue that organisations use an embedded, biomedical approach that militates strongly against a person-centred approach.
-They write, “it takes whole organisational shifts to move from service-centred, disciplinary-based “treatments” to PCR”
+They write, “it takes whole organisational shifts to move from service-centred, disciplinary-based “treatments” to PCR.”

-Their review highlights the need to train staff, who may not feel able to develop a personal relationship, for any number of reasons.
+Their review highlights the need to train staff, who may need help to develop a personal relationships, for several reasons.
 Moreover, many people will think they are already very person-centred when not (as against the criteria given earlier).
 Third, the change is a challenge to many long-standing patterns of practice.
 Last, person-centred may be reduced to ticking boxes on a form rather than becoming more person-centred.